dsackr/incident-free-days/README.md

 - `static/tabs.js` — Simple tab switcher for the UI and HTML-to-image export logic.

 ## Importing data and pillar key mapping
-- CSV uploads require a product → pillar key JSON file to be present in the app directory.
-Upload the key first using the **Upload product → pillar key** form; the key is saved alongside `incidents.json`.
+- Upload a product → pillar key JSON file using the **Upload product → pillar key** form; the key is saved alongside `incidents.json`.
-- When a CSV is imported, pillars are populated from the uploaded key using the product name.
-The pillar values in the CSV are ignored.
-- Duplicate incident numbers are skipped when adding incidents manually or via CSV import.
+- Duplicate incident numbers are skipped when adding incidents via sync.

 ## Exporting the calendar to an image
 - The calendar tab includes an **Export as Image** button that captures the visible calendar into a PNG.